Mercury13/unicodia/README.md

   * Medium, ends have different colour (France, Luxembourg): grey outline
   * Large (England, Slovakia): also grey outline
   * Difference: small = white field makes a negative space rather than a hole; large = coloured outline makes too much visual noise

-# Policies

-## Update Unicode
-Wartime: as soon as beta version arrives.

-Peacetime (probably): as soon as some big font covering major non-Han set arrives.

-Emergency releases of one or two characters (e.g. currency, Japanese era): instantly, then think about their images.

-## Fonts
-Update to beta: only if fixes major misrender and/or professionally implements new character.

-Naming: Noto if tables and existing glyphs are surely untouched; Uto otherwise.

-## Language

-English dialect is whatever better for international audience.
-British form is preferred if both are good.

-War jargon is forbidden, especially in Russian/Ukrainian.